 When someone dies there are lots of things that need to be done, at a time when you feel least like doing them, for example contacting the government departments and council services which need to be informed told about the death.

-Middlesbrough Council provides a service called Tell Us Once, to save time and making things easier for you.
+Middlesbrough Council provides a service called Tell Us Once, to save time and make things easier for you.
 Tell Us Once will notify a number of different organisations and departments about the death, so you don't have to.

 Following the registration of a death, the Registrar will give you a unique reference number to use the Tell Us Once service online or by phone.